regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 🔒 This room is visible to Inactive Members and those with the Inactive role.

 ### **`#voice-room-🗣`**
-A chatroom for real time spoken conversation.
+A voice chatroom for talking with Members.

 🔒 This room is visible to Members and Active Members.